StemVibrations/RandomFields/docs/contributions.rst

 Code style guide
 ----------------
-The additional features should follow the style of the STEM project.
+The additional features should follow the style of the RandomFields project.

 We follow the PEP 8 style guide for Python code, with our custom modifications as defined in the `Yapf file <../../.style.yapf>`_ and the `flake8 file <../../.flake8>`_.
 These files can be ran manually by using the